 The Unique Struggles of Incarcerated Women

-Women in prison face a unique set of challenges, yet their struggles are often overlooked by the public.
-Women incarcerated in the U.S. are more likely to have experienced physical, emotional, and sexual trauma than men.
-This trauma often leads to deeper mental health issues, creating barriers to rehabilitation.
-The system fails to recognize the differences between how men and women experience incarceration and the specific needs of women prisoners.
+Women in prison face a unique set of challenges, yet their struggles rarely receive the attention they deserve.
+Incarcerated women in the U.S. are more likely than men to experience physical, emotional, and sexual trauma, which often leads to deeper mental health struggles and creates more barriers to rehabilitation.

 The Silent Struggles of Women in Prison